 “Her name was Emma.
 Emma gave you her kidney so that you could live.”
 Her eyes filled up and as gently as she could, she said “She died from an infection 2 days after giving you the gift of life.”
 I stared at her not wanting to believe it.
 I was devastated.
 I had killed my own twin sister.
 I sobbed all the way home.

-My son came running when I pulled in the drive, I guess my Aunt had called him.
+My son came running when I pulled in the drive, my Aunt must have called him.
 He put his arms around me tenderly and walked me inside.
 I sat in the lounge and cried.
-I guess I must have fallen asleep as I woke up with a blanket on and he was gone.
+I guess I must have fallen asleep as I woke up with a blanket on, alone.

 Life can be cruel.
 I desperately wanted a sibling.
-I cried most of the next day and went to bed early.
-I dreamed I was at a river.
+I cried most of the next day and went to bed early, dreaming I was at a river.
 There was a little girl on the other side, it was Emma.
 She looked like me and had on a white dress with no sash, holding the silver box.
 I called to her, but she just stared.
 I tried to say I was sorry, but I knew she couldn’t hear me.
-Running along the bank – I searched for a bridge to get across to her.
+Running along the bank – I searched for a way to get across to her, a bridge or anything I could use but didn’t find anything.
 I awoke and my pillow was wet with tears.

 Idly I picked up the box running my hands over the lovely textures in the lid.
 I remembered Emma holding this in my dream and thought about the letters and who had written them.
 They were held together with an old-fashioned, silky ribbon which made a soft “sssss” sound when I pulled it open.

-I quickly realised that these letters were a diary of my illness.
+I quickly realized that these letters were a diary of my illness.
 I took a difficult walk through them enjoying my mother’s perfect English, feeling her pain and concern and Emma’s love.
 The last letter ripped my heart out and I had to stop several times to catch my breath and wipe my tears.
 It read: